 The three main features of MTWO workflow designer:

 MTWO Construction Cloud automates processes (i.e., procurement) through consistent workflow integrations such as authorization and approval activities.
 The platform links workflows to project events and are triggered automatically so that project status is always clear, helping to avoid delays and risks.
 When the system detects a delayed process, for example, alerts are automatically sent to relevant and designated stakeholders.
 Additionally, MTWO records all RFI’s (Request for Information) and automatically generates both the inquiry and the reply, meanwhile tracking the status.

 As an enterprise-level platform, MTWO serves as the digital foundation of an enterprise.
-The construction lifecycle is all connected by the data flow in the cloud.
+The construction lifecycle is all connected by the data flow in the cloud, creating a Common Data Environment (CDE).
 Quantity takeoff, estimation, project timeline, and procurement schedules are all connected with the BIM models.
 One team’s data and workflow can help other teams in the platform with real-time secure access, driving more efficient task assignment, approval, and management.